MinIO vs VAST Data comparison

 Buyer's Guide

-Find out what your peers are saying about MinIO, Dell Technologies, Red Hat and others in File and Object Storage.
-Updated: April 2024.
+Find out what your peers are saying about MinIO vs. VAST Data and other solutions.
+Updated: May 2024.

-MinIO is ranked 1st in File and Object Storage with 22 reviews while VAST Data is ranked 12th in File and Object Storage with 2 reviews.
+MinIO is ranked 1st in File and Object Storage with 22 reviews while VAST Data is ranked 11th in File and Object Storage with 2 reviews.
 MinIO is rated 8.0, while VAST Data is rated 10.0.
 The top reviewer of MinIO writes " A tool for storage purposes that helps businesses save time".
 On the other hand, the top reviewer of VAST Data writes "Stability-wise, a device that has been up and running for years".
-MinIO is most compared with Red Hat Ceph Storage, NetApp StorageGRID, Dell ECS and Pure Storage FlashBlade, whereas VAST Data is most compared with Pure Storage FlashBlade, NetApp AFF, Pure Storage FlashArray and Qumulo.
+MinIO is most compared with Red Hat Ceph Storage, NetApp StorageGRID, Dell ECS, Pure Storage FlashBlade and Linode, whereas VAST Data is most compared with Pure Storage FlashBlade, NetApp AFF, Pure Storage FlashArray, Qumulo and NetApp FAS Series.
+See our MinIO vs. VAST Data report.

 See our list of best File and Object Storage vendors.